We often hear from users who feel overwhelmed by WordPress shortcodes.

 After that, you can visit your WordPress website to see the live preview of the shortcode in the sidebar widget.

-Adding a Shortcode in Old WordPress Classic Editor
+Adding a Shortcode in the Old WordPress Classic Editor

-If you are still using the old classic editor in WordPress, then here is how you can add shortcodes to your WordPress posts and pages.
+If you are still using the old classic editor, you can add shortcodes directly into the content area.

 Don’t forget to save your changes.
-After that, you can preview your post and page to see the shortcode in action.
+You can then preview your post to see the shortcode in action.

 Adding a Shortcode in WordPress Theme Files